angularexample/mfe-angular-react-nx/README.md

 Each remote will be a child of the host application.

 The remote app name will be in the URL path.
-For example, the Remote1 application will be:
+For example, the `Remote1` application URL will be:

 ```
 http://localhost:4200/remote1